Dolibarr/dolibarr/CONTRIBUTING.md

 ```

 #### Keyword
-In uppercase to appear in ChangeLog when generated.
+In uppercase if you want to have the log comment appears into the generated ChangeLog file.

 The keyword can be ommitted if your commit does not fit in any of the following categories:
 - Fix: for a bug fix